-It is the student's responsibility to use the best judgement when coming to class with a potentially infectious/communicable disease.
+- It is the student's responsibility to use the best judgement when coming to class with a potentially infectious/communicable disease.
 Each clinical site has specific regulations regarding attendance when sick.
-Specific questions should be directed to the MRI Clinical Coordinator.

-- Each student is responsible for all material covered during any class session in which he/she is absent.
+Specific questions should be directed to the MRI Clinical Coordinator. - Each student is responsible for all material covered during any class session in which he/she is absent.
 Students are encouraged to discuss work missed with instructors. - Textbooks should be brought to every class. - Tests are presented to the student after grading for review and feedback. - Submit all written materials in a neat and legible form on or before the due date.
 Further information is outlined in the classroom syllabus and assignment instructions. - Students will not engage in disorderly or disruptive conduct.
 See "Student Code of Conduct" in the current student academic planner and handbook. - Smoking or the use of smokeless tobacco/electronic cigarettes is prohibited in the classroom, campus, and clinical areas. - No narcotics, alcoholic beverages, or controlled substances are allowed on the campus.
-If a student smells of alcohol or other illicit drugs, they will be immediately dismissed from class and/or clinical and have mandated counseling.
-The student could be dismissed from the program. - If a student is a threat to his own self or others, the student will be referred to the counseling center for appropriate instruction. - Use of profanity or inappropriate language is not permitted. - Students must always be respectful to instructors and fellow students. - Students must have a grade of 75% or higher to pass the course. - If a student is dismissed (for academic reasons), a process for readmission will be outlined.
+If a student smells of alcohol or other illicit drugs, they will be immediately dismissed from class and/or clinical follow the programs disciplinary process.
+The student could be dismissed from the program. - If a student is a threat to his own self or others, the student will be referred to the college student services for appropriate instruction. - Use of profanity or inappropriate language is not permitted. - Students must always be respectful to instructors and fellow students. - Students must have a grade of 75% or higher to pass any course. - If a student is dismissed (for academic reasons), a process for readmission will be outlined.
 Readmission to the program is based upon clinical availability and is not guaranteed.
-Students that are dismissed and not in good standing with the college will not be considered for readmission.
-Students are only allowed one readmission into the MRI program. - If two or more students seek re-entry into the program at the same time, readmission will be determined by the students' original MAR score.
-In the event of inclement weather, the college will announce cancellation of classes on the local radio and television.
+Students dismissed and not in good standing with the college will not be considered for readmission.
+Financial aid may not be available for courses that have already been taken and credit awarded.

+- If two or more students seek re-entry into the program at the same time, readmission will be determined by the students' original MAR score. - In case of severe weather, the college will announce cancellation of classes on the local radio and television.
 If the college is closed, students may not go to the clinical.
 If the college is not closed and roads are unsafe in the student's area, the student should use the best judgement when deciding to come to class/clinical.
 The student will be responsible for making up any missed clinical time if the school is open.
 Students are responsible for checking Techlink, Tech Alert and the college website for news on changing weather when in clinical.
 When the college closes early due to weather on a clinical day, students should leave the clinical site as soon as it is safe to do so.